jbixon13/shinyhero/README.md

 ```bash
 heroku:auth token
 ```

-* Go to your [Heroku account settings](https://dashboard.heroku.com/account) and copy your key after revealing
+* This should reveal your API key.
+If not, go to your [Heroku account settings](https://dashboard.heroku.com/account) and copy your key after revealing there

 ### Travis CI
 * Set up Travis CI by connecting your Github account at [travis-ci.com](https://www.travis-ci.com)